SolarLune/tetra3d/readme.md

 Because there's not really too much of an ability to do 3D for gamedev in Go apart from [g3n](http://g3n.rocks), [go-gl](https://github.com/go-gl/gl) and [Raylib-go](https://github.com/gen2brain/raylib-go).
 I like Go, I like janky 3D, and so, here we are.

 It's also interesting to have the ability to spontaneously do things in 3D sometimes.
-For example, if you were making a 2D game with Ebiten but wanted to display something in 3D, Tetra should work well for you.
+For example, if you were making a 2D game with Ebiten but wanted to display something in 3D, Tetra3D should work well for you.

 Finally, while a software renderer is not by any means fast, it doesn't require anything more than Ebiten requires.
-So, any platforms that Ebiten supports should also work for Tetra automatically (hopefully!).
+So, any platforms that Ebiten supports should also work for Tetra3D automatically (hopefully!).

-## Why Tetra?
+## Why Tetra3D?
 Why is it named that?

 Because it's like a tetrahedron, a relatively primitive (but visually interesting) 3D shape made of 4 triangles.